MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/Object-picker-UI.md

             </TD>
             <TD>
               <para>Represents a computer's access to network resources.</para>
               <para>The computer name was established when the operating system was installed.
-The computer name is recorded on the computer information page in <token>winblue_client_./Token>.
+The computer name is recorded on the computer information page in <token>winblue_client_Token>.
 To view it, type <userInput>System</userInput> on the Start screen.</para>
             </TD>
             <TD>
               <para>